nuxis/challenge/README.md

 And then we did the same for PP20 in 2011, and PP21 in 2012.

 Then came Polar Party 22, fall 2013.
-The technical crew was tired, had other oblications and generally wasn't up for (making) the challenge!
+The technical crew was tired, had other obligations and generally wasn't up for (making) the challenge!

 But all of a sudden some of us were convinced by fans of the challenge.